-Older workers often have certain assets that help them to thrive in certain roles.
-These skills and experience help them to enter industries that other age groups stereotypically dominate.
+Older workers possess transferable skills that help them to thrive in a variety of roles.
+These skills, coupled with job experience, allow them to access industries that other age groups stereotypically dominate.

-Here is a quick list of ideas for roles that other older workers often access:
+Here are just some of the roles that other older workers often find work in.

-Older workers’ greatest assets come in their experience working with a wide range of people.
+Older workers’ greatest assets come from their experience working with a wide range of people.
+They have soft skills that are hard to find in younger employees.
 This sets them up to thrive in management positions.
-In turn, this allows you to access any emerging industry as you don’t need all the essential training to work on the ground.
+In turn, this gives them access to emerging industries as they don’t need all the essential training required to work on the ground.

 2. Social Support

-As people grow older, especially those that have had children or grandchildren, research suggests they become more patient and better communicators.
+As people grow older, especially those who have had children or grandchildren, they tend to become more patient.
+Their experience has helped them become excellent communicators, particularly in face-to-face communication.
 This has always helped older workers to flourish in social settings.